Below, and attached, is Kristi Rasmusson Fink’s CV and Achievements

 Designed, taught new laboratory instruction for Introduction to Geology/Geophysics, Geoscience and Public Policy, and Weather/Climate and the Environment courses; administered and evaluated student examinations.

 Fink, K. R., Kafla, A.L.
 (2019).
 “Cultivating Citizen Scientists with Seismic Monitoring in Texas and New England Using an Affordable Seismograph”, National Annual Meeting, Society of Exploration Geophysicists, San Antonio, TX, 15-20, September, 2019.
-(Abstract Submitted).
+(Abstract and Poster Presentation).

 Fink, K. R., Kafka, A.L., A.M.
 Moulis, and Marilyn Bibeau (2018).
 “TX-ESP and BC-ESP: A Collaborative Educational Seismology Project in Texas and New England”, National Annual Meeting, American Geophysical Union, Washington D.C., 10-14 December, 2018.
 (Abstract and Poster Presentation).